Water Recreation Facility Licenses

 Licenses

 A health license is required for new water recreation facilities or whenever there is a change of ownership.
-The license must be renewed annually.
-Each Water Recreation Facility License Application(PDF, 131KB) must be accompanied by:
+The license must be renewed annually by submitting:

 New Construction/Remodeling